Free IELTS Online Test: IELTS Practice Tests, Mock Tests, & Sample Tests. Free IELTS Exam Preparation, Lessons, and Tips

 The simple answer is as many as you can.
 However, maybe you don't need to take that many. perhaps you only need to take 1 or 2.
 It really depends on your progress.
 You should utilize the practice tests diagnostic reports to determine where you currently stand.

-IELTS Practice Tests From the British Council and the Cambridge IELTS
+IELTS Mock Tests From the British Council and the Cambridge IELTS

 Besides our IELTS practice tests, you can also find practice tests from the British Council and the Cambridge IELTS.
 Both of them are the makers of the IELTS exams.
 The following sections are where you can find free and paid official IELTS practice tests.

 The British Council's IELTS Online Test

 The creator of IELTS, The British Council, created two full length practice tests for both the Academic and General Training test types.
 This free resource is a great place to start to become familiar with question types and difficulty and the test format.
 However, there are two critical factors you should be aware of.

 - The listening and reading section just gives you links to download and print the answer and question sheets.
 There is no timer, as well, so you'll need to time yourself.
 Overall, it's not designed to be user friendly.